top of page

 Where are when are assessments conducted?

-Assessments are conducted face to face in Pullenvale or via telehealth.
+Assessments are conducted face-to-face in Pullenvale (Brisbane West) or via telehealth.

 Who do I assess?